Tritium Announces $40 Million Capital Investment

 - This funding package demonstrates strong investor support for Tritium's market leading position and differentiated technology, buoyed by very strong growth in the EV market around the globe.

-/EIN News/ -- BRISBANE, Australia, May 05, 2023 (GLOBE NEWSWIRE) -- Tritium DCFC Limited (Nasdaq: DCFC) (“Tritium” or the “Company”), a global developer and manufacturer of direct current (“DC”) fast chargers for electric vehicles (“EVs”), today announced an investment of US$40 million, comprised of $35 million from Sunset Power Pty Ltd as trustee of the St Baker Family Trust (“St Baker”) and $5 million from O-Corp EV LLC (“O-Corp”).
+BRISBANE, Australia, May 05, 2023 (GLOBE NEWSWIRE) -- Tritium DCFC Limited DCFC ("Tritium" or the "Company"), a global developer and manufacturer of direct current ("DC") fast chargers for electric vehicles ("EVs"), today announced an investment of US$40 million, comprised of $35 million from Sunset Power Pty Ltd as trustee of the St Baker Family Trust ("St Baker") and $5 million from O-Corp EV LLC ("O-Corp").

 This capital raise continues to build on the long-term, continued support of Tritium by both its largest shareholder, Trevor St Baker, and O-Corp.
 The $40 million will be used to fund working capital to continue to scale production volumes, further product development, and grow service operations around the world.